davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

    }</code></pre>

-Line 11 is concerned with getting a configuration datum to help the <span class="text-monospace">ScheduleController</span> configure the view for purposes of display logic, but this detail is merely incidental for purposes of this discussion.
+Line 11 is concerned with getting a configuration datum to help the <span class="text-monospace">ScheduleController</span> configure the view for purposes of presentation logic, but this detail is merely incidental for purposes of this discussion.
 The main point is that the controller factories have access, via the service manager a/k/a <code class="language-php">$container</code>, to whatever dependencies the controller requires.